LoopFlow — User Manual

 | `goal: <text>` | The objective, in plain language. **Required.** |

-| `done when <predicate>` | How the loop verifies itself (see Predicates).
+| `done when <predicate>` | How the loop verifies itself (see Predicates). **You can list several — all must pass** (a conjunction of tests and evals).
 Omit only if a human gate decides completion. |

 | `look at: <a>, <b>, and the last failure` | Context the agent reads before acting.
 Items are file paths or plain-language descriptions (e.g. `the billing form`) — the agent locates the actual files from descriptions before planning. `and the last failure` feeds the previous failure forward. |